logo

 The first mail that arrived in New Zealand after having been flown on part of its journey was the aerial post that had been flown the 21 miles from Hendon to Windsor to commemorate the coronation of King George V in 1911.

-Itwas to be many years before there was another mail to New Zealand that had been flown even on such a small part of its journey.
+It was to be many years before there was another mail to New Zealand that had been flown even on such a small part of its journey.

-UK Karachi Karachi
+UK Karachi

-Airmail to New Zealand could be sent via the Imperial Airways London-Karachi and the West Australian Airways Perth - Adelaide air mail service from 1929 while New Zealand stamps were accepted for the payment of airmail postage on flights in Australia, Canada, USA and on the Karachi - London service from 1 July 1930.
+New Zealand stamps were first accepted for the payment of airmail postage on flights in Australia, Canada, USA and on the Karachi - London service from 1 July 1930.

 Australia UK